TrackMyBrown/tmb-afl-odds-remover/README.md

 Deploy it at home to protect your family or at school to protect a whole bunch of kids.

+## Installation
-## Currently pending review in the Chrome Web Store.
+#Currently pending review in the Chrome Web Store.
+You can install from there soon.

-To run locally, you can install using the Chrome Developer tools.
+In the meantime, to run locally, you can install using the Chrome Developer tools.
 1. Extensions -> Manage Extensions
 2. Enable developer tools
 3. Load Unpacked.